Dreaght/gpu-screen-recorder-ui/README.md

 # Known issues
 * The UI always opens on the same (incorrect) monitor when using multiple monitors on Wayland
 * Some games receive mouse input while the UI is open
-* Global hotkeys can clash with other hotkeys.
-This is primarly because Wayland compositors are missing support for global hotkey so this software uses a global hotkey system that works on X11 and Wayland by bypassing X11 and Wayland.
+* Global hotkeys on Wayland can clash with keys used by other applications.
+This is primarly because Wayland compositors are missing support for global hotkey so this software uses a global hotkey system that works on all Wayland compositors.